justinvoelkel/blog/content/blog/back-to-basics-clean-code-chapter-four/index.md

     - I see the former a lot.
 I did the former a lot.
     - I think I did this a lot because it felt like the latter was an unneccessary abstraction...till you go back to that code six months later and need to remind yourself what all of those in-line conditions are again.

+### Good Comments
+- Legal comments - makes sense if you need them
+- Informative comments
+  - a little vague - I don't think anyone is leaving a comment for malicious purposes
+  - 'better to use the name of the function to convey information'
+    - this is probably the best approach and aligns most with what we've learned so far
+- Explanation of intent
+  - This is where I argue comments are most valid.
+There are so many implementation approaches people are bound to have different opinions on how to solve a problem.
+These types of comments clue a developer in on your mindset and choices when solving a problem and can help them better understand and even learn if they've encountered this code and had a different approach in their head on how it _should_ be done.
+- Clarification
+  - I think these fall in line with explanation of intent in terms of usefulness.
+  - These types of comments (IMO) are those that help us surmount the limited expressiveness of framework/language APIs.
+Modern APIs have come a long way in terms of being declarative but they're not perfect and these comments help to fill those gaps.
+    - As a very basic example I just think of javascript's `Array.prototype.filter`.
+Even though it is expressive and clear about what it is doing I often can't remember if it is filtering elements that evaluate to true or false - that seems to be a common pitfall.
+Leaving a small comment on the callback logic can help.
+- Warning of consequences
+  - I don't know - these feel like a bit of a smell to me.
+  - If you have dangerous or _highly conseqential_ code maybe time is better spent trying to lessen the consequences.
+  - the example given is for a long running test - which is fair.
+I guess the consequences are time based not risk based.
+- TODO comments
+  - Ah yes - they make me feel warm and fuzzy.
+As if I've been proactive in identifying an improvement or change needed.
+  - Rarely ever acted on or see the light of day again.
+  - Sorry for being so pessimistic - failure to act on these is probably a team or process error more than anything.
+If you have them you should have time built in to review and pay down that tech debt.
+- Amplification
+  - Feels similar to warning of consequences or explanation of intent - but very valid.
+- Docblocks (altered from Javadocs - because I don't java)
+  - Skipping ahead a bit; it never dawned on me that docblocks are a waste of time for a private API.
+  - Like TODO comments these tend to make me feel warm and fuzzy because they just make the code look and feel organized.
+  - But, the overhead in maintaining them over time and keeping them accurate just plain sucks.
+    - TIL the cost of this maintenance is worth it for a public API but not so much for private.

+### Bad Comments
+I'm going to say right off the bat that some of these feel like those monochromatic segments of an infomercial.
+Meaning they feel like an overly clumsy and wild representation of what a developer would actually do.
+Still valid points are delivered.

+- Mumbling
+  - I think the point is that your first pass at a comment can make sense in _your_ head; but you need to re-read and refine from a contextless point of view (aka someone who happens upon this code later and hasn't been working on it)
+  - "Any comment that forces you to look in another module for the meaning of that comment has failed to communicate to you and is not worth the bits it consumes"
+- Redundant comments
+  - I've been guilty of this in the past and, if I'm being honest, probably continue to do it to some extent.
+  - You need to re-read your code including the function name and logic and decide if it is expressive enough
+  - If you've already got a comment and it's just re-iterating the implementation almost in psuedocode it's not valuable at all.
+  - Just don't re-state implementation details in a comment.
+- Misleading comments
+  - The number one reason not to use them.
+  - What was originally meant to help begins to hinder
+  - Can lead to major productivity hits if you just "take their word for it".
+  - Things as subtle as word choice (subjective things) can lead to misinterpretation and still serve as misinformation.